 A requisition must be created and a Purchase Order or Blanket Purchase Order must be issued before an order is placed or a contractor begins work.
 The Purchase Order or Blanket Purchase Order represents not only the terms of the transaction, but our order for the product or service.

 In order for Purchasing to process a requisition and issue a Purchase Order or Blanket Purchase Order, the following approvals are required at the time the requisition is submitted.

-- Requisitions for amounts greater than $1,500 must be approved by Department Heads/Directors.
+- Requisitions and requests for payment for amounts greater than $5,000 must be approved by Department Heads/Directors.

 - Requisitions for amounts greater than $10,000 must be approved by the Division Vice President.